MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/New-Variable.md

 ### -Option

-Specifies the value of the **Options** property of the variable.The acceptable values for this parameter are:
+Specifies the value of the **Options** property of the variable.
+The acceptable values for this parameter are:

 - `None` - Sets no options. `None` is the default.